 - juice from 1 lime, squeezed (~1 TBSP lime juice)

 - 1 head of radicchio, separated into leaves

 - fresh cilantro

-- To a large bowl, add the chickpeas, dried cranberries, diced apple, chopped cilantro, chopped pecans, plain yogurt, curry powder, garlic powder, and fresh squeezed lime and stir well to combine.
+- To a large bowl, add the chickpeas, dried cranberries, diced apple, chopped cilantro, chopped pecans, plain yogurt, curry powder, garlic powder, Himalayan sea salt. and fresh squeezed lime and stir well to combine.

 - To separate the radicchio leaves, trim the stem of the head and remove the first layer of outer leaves and discard.
 They should fall away from the base.
 Continue to trim the stem, removing layer after layer of radicchio leaves as you go.
 Discard the tough center core and keep all remaining leaves.

-- Store leftover chickpea salad and radicchio leaves separately in the fridge for 2-3 days and reassemble before serving.
+- Store leftover chickpea salad and radicchio leaves separately in the refrigerator for 2-3 days and reassemble before serving.